 Once you lock on to a specific brand, you can start purchasing them in bulk to save cost.

 You might see many brands labeling their products as extra-virgin coconut oil.
 Actually, there's no such thing as "extra-virgin" as far as coconut oil is concerned.
 It's just a marketing gimmick.
 But that doesn't mean they're of low quality.
-Few brands (like Nutiva) have fallen back to their original term – virgin coconut oil.
+Extra-virgin coconut oil = virgin coconut oil.